Frederick H. Trimble: Background

-Frederick Homer Trimble was born on June 2, 1878 and died August 13, 1934.
+Frederick Homer Trimble was born on June 2, 1878, and died August 13, 1934.
 His parents were Andrew Hill Trimble and Cynthia Ann Wright.
 Fred was one of their thirteen children: ten boys and three girls.

-Frederick Homer Trimble graduated from Morningside College in Sioux City, Iowa, and was appointed by the Methodist Church to serve as the first industrial missionary to Foochow, China in 1905, putting to use his schooling in architecture and civil engineering.
+Frederick Homer Trimble graduated from Morningside College in Sioux City, Iowa, and was appointed by the Methodist Church to serve as the first industrial missionary to Fuzhou, China in 1905, putting to use his schooling in architecture and civil engineering.
 While on furlough, he married Rena Nellie Bowker, who then also went to China as a missionary in 1906.
 While in China Trimble served as superintendent of construction of Hwa Nan College, the Woman's College of South China.

 Spanish Colonial Revival

 Trimble began his architectural career in the United States in Fellsmere, Florida.

 Trimble was noted for his design of school buildings starting with the Fellsmere School (1915).
 He designed more than 50 schools in Florida.
 In 1918-1919, Trimble employed Ida Annah Ryan as a designing architect.

 Trimble's was one of only ten architectural firms listed in the Orlando phone directory in 1926, the others being: Frank L. Bodine, Fred E. Field, David Hyer, Murry S. King, George E. Krug, Howard M. Reynolds, Ryan and Roberts (Ida Annah Ryan and Isabel Roberts) and Percy P. Turner.
 This group of architects was quite intentional about creating a style of architecture in Central Florida suited to the region.
 Here is how they described it in an article from The Florida Circle of May 1924: